AlbertMietus/MESS/README.rst

       in a language (both computer and human), that is very contrasting with the technology-talk of typical “RealTime/Embedded” engineering.
 And so, often rejected, or not seen as relevant.

-      Although there examples too dissimular in many casses, the concepts can be useful.
-There is no valid reason not to incorporate there modern approach of software-engineering into *our* process.
+      Although their examples are too dissimular in many casses, the concepts can be useful.
+There is no valid reason not to incorporate their modern approach of software-engineering into *our* process.

 ..
 MARKER_2